-During your appointment, we’ll examine the inside of your mouth and possibly take X-rays.
+During your dental cleaning, we’ll examine the inside of your mouth and possibly take X-rays.
 This will give us a full picture of your oral health.

 We’ll also remove plaque and tartar so you can avoid cavities and other oral health problems.

-In general, we recommend that our patients see us every 6 months.
+In general, we recommend that our patients see us every six months for professional teeth cleanings.
 That way, we’re able to catch any issues before they have a chance to worsen.

 2. Brush Your Teeth Twice Daily